bookofproofs/bookofproofs.github.io/_sources/history/20th-century/higman-donald.md

 ### Mathematical Profile (Excerpt):
 * Leslie Higman was born in St Columb, Cornwall, England on 24 December 1899.
-* Donald had one younger sister, Leslie Joan Higman, born in 1929.
 * Higman was educated in Vancouver where, after graduating from High School, he entered the University of British Columbia.
-* The Higmans had five children.
 * She spent 1948 as a visiting lecturer at the University of British Columbia and during that year she lectured to Higman.
 * She almost certainly made this suggestion knowing that Higman was enthusiastic about algebra and that Reinhold Baer held a chair there.
 * Higman received his B.A. degree in 1949 from the University of British Columbia and, having been accepted for the University of Illinois graduate school, began his studies there advised by Baer.